prasadkjose/confidential-ml-sgx/README.md

 ```

 3. Import the project in Visual Studio.
-4. Run the application in debug mode or simutaion mode.
+4. Run the application in debug mode or simulation mode.

 <!-- USAGE EXAMPLES -->